 Yeast-free, lower sugar pumpkin spice cinnamon rolls that are both figure-friendly and easy to make!

-How ’bout some pumpkin spice to kick off October?
+How ’bout some pumpkin spice to kick off the season?

 Hubsy has officially declared these ‘his favorite treat ever’!
 I think he may have forgotten about this one, but I won’t fault him.
 These are pretty good, if I do say so myself.